jcastp/org-scribe/tests/README.md

 ## Contributing

-When adding new features to emacs-writing:
+When adding new features to org-scribe:

 1. Create corresponding test file in `tests/`
 2. Follow naming conventions
 3. Test both success and failure cases
-4. Add tests to `emacs-writing-test-files` in `run-all-tests.el`
+4. Add tests to `org-scribe-test-files` in `run-all-tests.el`
 5. Update this README if adding new test categories
 6. Run full test suite before committing